Sumxu: Description

-Michael Boym (ca. 1612–1659), a Polish Jesuit missionary to south China, was the first Westerner to describe the sumxu in his illustrated book Flora Sinensis (1656).
-Sum xu was the Portuguese rendering of songshu, meaning "pine rat" and the description indicated the yellow-throated marten (Martes flavigula) indigenous to that region.
+Michał Boym, a Polish Jesuit missionary to south China, was the first Westerner to describe the sumxu in his illustrated book Flora Sinensis.
+Sum xu was the Portuguese rendering of song shu, meaning "pine rat" and the description indicated the Siberian weasel (Mustela sibirica) widespread in East Asia.
+The text in Boym's treatise must have been based on descriptions of this animal prevalent in Chinese scholarly works in the early modern period, all applying the term song shu to indicate members of the same species.
 The white lop-eared cat, however, was said to be found in a northern region of the country.
-Later authors, copying and translating from early natural histories, conflated the two unfamiliar animals.
+Later authors, copying and translating from early natural histories, conflated the two animals.

 Italian Jesuit Martino Martini had visited China in the 1650s and published Novus Atlas Sinensis in 1655.
 In the section on Peking Province, Martini described a variety of cossetted white, long-haired and long-eared cats found in the region.
 The breed was once found in region around Peking and probably resembled a long-haired Scottish Fold.
 His description of white, droop-eared companion cats was copied in 1673 by John Ogilby and by later authors.

 An engraving from Athanasius Kircher's book China Monumentis, Qua Sacris qua Profanis (1666) describes the sumxu as cat-like, but the illustration resembled a small bear with a bushy tail.
 The engraving is clearly based on a picture in Boym's Flora Sinensis, where the picture is captioned as 松鼠 in Chinese (this is Chinese for "squirrel"; the word is transcribed songshu in modern Hanyu Pinyin, but sumxu was the standard way of transcribing these syllables in the 17th century Jesuit literature) and sum xu in Latin.
 Kircher's description, if not sheer fantasy, may have been based on reports of other writers (as detailed below) who refer to the creature as a droop-eared cat.

 In 1736–37, Martini's work was superseded by that of French Jesuit du Halde's works on the Chinese Empire.
 This included the description of the white droop-eared cat of Peking Province from Martini's book and remained the standard reference book for many years, being copied by other authors.
 German naturalist Alfred Brehm gave a very detailed description of the Chinese lop-eared cat in 1796, based on a specimen said to have been brought back from China by a traveller.